 - a pinch of salt

-Wash , halve and stone all the plums.
+- Grease the insides of the baking tins with oil or margarine.
+Dust with a thin layer of flour.
+Wash, halve and stone the plums.
 Don’t forget to put 500 g of them aside for the sauce.

-Separate the egg whites into a mixer.
+- Separate the egg whites into a mixer.
 Put the egg yolks in a large bowl and beat them with the sugar until the mixture is light and airy.
 Slowly add the water, the oil and the sifted flour mixed with the baking powder.
-Remember to stir all the time.

-Whisk the egg whites in the mixer until they form soft, white peaks.
+- Whisk the egg whites in the mixer until they form soft peaks.
 This is what we call ‘snow’ in Slovakia.
-Spoon by spoon, transfer the ‘egg snow’ to the batter and fold in gently.
+Spoon by spoon, fold the ‘egg snow’ into the batter.

-Divide the batter between the two cake tins and gently spread out with a spatula.
+- Divide the batter between the two cake tins and level off with a spatula.
 Immerse the plums in the batter and put both cake tins in the oven.
 Bake at 180°C for about 40 minutes or until the cakes turn golden brown.

-Let the cakes cool down on a wooden board.
-After 10 minutes, gently ease the sides of the cake from the tin with a cutlery knife.
+- Let the cakes cool down on a wooden board.
+After 10 minutes, gently ease the sides of the cake from the tin with a butter knife.
 Turn upside down and tap on the back of the tin to slowly release the cake onto the board.
 Set aside.

-To make the sauce, put the the other part of the plums in a saucepan.
+- To make the sauce, put the the other part of the plums in a saucepan.
 Pour in the water, add the sugar and a pinch of salt.
 Throw in the cinnamon stick and stir well.
 Cover with a lid and cook over a low heat for about 30 minutes, stirring from time to time.
-Put aside and let cool slightly, then remove the cinnamon stick.
+Put aside and let cool a little, then remove the cinnamon stick.

-Cut three slices of the cake and place on a dessert plate.
-Pour the warm plum sauce over them and serve immediately.
+- Slice the cake and place on a dessert plate.
+Pour the warm plum sauce on top and serve immediately.